 3. Create an easy-to-use app

 Knowing your customer demographics and psychographics is not enough until you create an app that they are willing to use, especially when they may be new to investing.
-This boils down to ease of use manifested in simplistic design of user interfaces and navigation, onboarding processes, and even readability of dashboards, portfolios and fee models.
-Providing the user comfort during the investment experience is instrumental to the success of any robo-advisor app.
+This boils down to ease of use manifested in the simplistic design of user interfaces and navigation, onboarding processes, and even readability of dashboards, portfolios, and fee models.
+Providing the user comfort during the investment experience is instrumental to the success of any Robo-advisor app.

 Partner with Singapore’s Best

-Now that you have a basic understanding about what a robo-advisor is, consider how Bambu’s world-class solutions will help your financial institution engage its customers.
-Having developed robust automated investment advisors for 18 high-end clients, including Franklin Templeton, HSBC and Standard Chartered, we have the expertise to build a powerful solution for your company too.
+With the newfound knowledge of Robo-advisors, explore Bambu’s world-class solutions and improve your financial institution’s customer engagement.
+With a portfolio of developing fully-customizable automated investment advisors for 18 high-end clients, including Franklin Templeton, HSBC, and Standard Chartered, we have the expertise to build a powerful solution for your company too.

-Backed by years of experience in the finance and technology sectors, Bambu’s specialist team can guide every stage of your robo-advisors’ development, ranging from customer research and UX design to tailored AI-driven algorithms.
-Contact us at firstname.lastname@example.org to learn how our elegantly designed robo-advisory solutions can service your customer base and achieve your business goals.
+Bambu is backed by years of experience in the finance and technology sectors.
+With Bambu’s specialist team, expect guidance throughout every stage of your Robo-advisors’ development, ranging from customer research and UX design to tailored AI-driven algorithms.
+Contact us at firstname.lastname@example.org to learn how our elegantly designed Robo-advisory solutions can service your customer base and achieve your business goals.